2014 Twisted Turkey Trail Tussle

 - help protect the Swamp Creek Watershed, a high quality cold-water stream,

-- sustain the education programs provided at the Preserve to local school children, and
+- sustain the education programs provided at the Preserve for local school children, and

 - support Gettysburg College’s Office of Experiential Education’s mission to help prepare college students to become active environmental leaders